bluehabit/BlogPosts/Vanilla-JS/Callbacks-vs-Closure.md

 ![example-dev](http://imgur.com/VTDVEkQ.png)

 Here, we just call the function `test()`.
 Within that functions lexical scope it has `return function()`, thus thats what we get back out of the function.
 Look below `console.log(value)`.
 Because `return` exits the function and gives us something back.
+The anonymous function has access to its parent function and its variables, in this case `value`.

 ![example(http://imgur.com/8kJeAgI.png)